-Attribute Description L2VPN Group Name Choose one of the following from the drop-down list: • ISC • VPNSC Usage notes: • This attribute is used for provisioning the L2VPN group name on IOS XR devices. • The choices in the drop-down list are derived from a configurable DCPL property.
-For information about how to define the L2VPN Group Name choices available in the drop-down list, see Defining L2VPN Group Names for IOS XR Devices, page 3-19. • The L2VPN Group Name attribute is not available if the MPLS core connectivity type was set as VPLS in the Service Options window (see Defining the EVC Ethernet Policy, page 3-20). • L2VPN Group Name is only applicable for IOS XR devices E-Line Name Specify the point-to-point (p2p) E-line name.
+Attribute Description E-Line Name Specify the point-to-point (p2p) E-line name.
 Usage notes: • If no value is specified for the E-Line Name in either the policy or the service request based on the policy, Prime Provisioning autogenerates a default name as follows: - For PSEUDOWIRE core connectivity type, the format is: DeviceNameVC_ID - For LOCAL core connectivity type, the format is: DeviceName0VLAN_ID If the default name is more than 32 characters, the device names are truncated. • The E-Line Name attribute is not available if the MPLS core connectivity type was set as VPLS in the Service Options window (see Defining the EVC Ethernet Policy, page 3-20). • E-Line Name is only applicable for IOS XR devices.

-Attribute Description Configure Pseudowire Segments(s) Check the box to enable ability to configure pseudowire classes on a per segment basis in the service request based on this policy.
+Configure Pseudowire Segments(s) Check the box to enable ability to configure pseudowire classes on a per segment basis in the service request based on this policy.
 Usage notes: • The Configure Pseudowire Segment(s) attribute is only applicable for MPLS core connectivity types of PSEUDOWIRE and VPLS.
 With a VPLS core type, the attribute shows up in the Service Options window of the Policy Editor.
 With a PSEUDOWIRE core type, the attribute shows up in the Interface Attributes window in the block of other pseudowire-related attributes. • The Configure Pseudowire Segment(s) attribute is used in conjunction with the Static Pseudowire (Autopick MPLS Labels) attribute to configure the individual segments within a multi-segment pseudowire to be either dynamic or static.
 This allows you to override the default behavior of Prime Provisioning. • A segment can be a TP tunnel, a TE tunnel, or an LDP (dynamic) core. • The configuration is done subsequently in the service request based on the policy.
 When setting up the links in the service request, you can independently assign Pseudowire classes to ends of the segments of multi-segment pseudowires.
-For information on attaching pseudowire classes to links see Configuring Multi-segment Pseudowires, page 3-27. • The Configure Pseudowire Segment(s) attribute is not currently supported in EVC ATM-Ethernet Interworking policies and service requests.
+For information on attaching pseudowire classes to links see Configuring Multi-segment Pseudowires, page 3-26. • The Configure Pseudowire Segment(s) attribute is not currently supported in EVC ATM-Ethernet Interworking policies and service requests.